jeffanthony/Dupal-Ethereum-module/Readme.md

     }
 },
 ```
-* Run `composer require drupal/ethereum:1.x-dev` to get these modules
+* Run `composer require drupal/ethereum:1.x-dev drupal/restui drupal/admin_toolbar` to get these modules
 * Run `composer install` to get all required dependencies
+* Run `drush en ethereum restui admin_toolbar_tools -y` to enable these modules

-* Make sure Drupal has a Ethereum Node to read from by configuring *Configure Ethereum connection* (/admin/config/ethereum/network). **Saving the form settings** will validate the current settings and let you know if something is wrong.
+* Visit `127.0.0.1/drupal/admin/config/ethereum/network` and setup the Ganache network. **Saving the form settings** will validate the current settings and inform if something is wrong.

-### Long version
+### Longer version

-You will need PHP [Composer](https://getcomposer.org/) and [drush](http://www.drush.org/) installed on your system.
+You will need PHP [Composer](https://getcomposer.org/) and [drush](http://www.drush.org/) helps to have installed on your system.
 Alternatively, you can <a href="https://www.drupal.org/docs/8/install">install Drupal manually</a>.

 **Install Drupal**

 ```
 # Download latest Drupal
+# Composer commands must be run from the drupal directory

 composer create-project drupal-composer/drupal-project:~8.0 drupal --stability dev --no-interaction

 # Create a Database